It’s usually a good day if you see a Spotted Redshank in Britain or Ireland. How about a flock of 60?

 Looking at numbers

 As I prepared for this article, I turned to Twitter to see how unusual the Terrington catch had been, simply in terms of the number of birds counted in flocks.
 There have been some recent largish counts, including one of 52 at Old Hall Marshes (Essex) in September 2017 and 32 at Blacktoft Sands in Yorkshire in 2015 but, interestingly, I learnt that bigger flocks were mostly historical.
 According to the three books, The Birds of Norfolk, Suffolk & Essex, the three peak counts have been 187 at Snettisham in 1977, 112 at Minsmere in 1991 and 127 on the River Colne in 1972.
-Kent beat these East Anglian county records with a maximum of 220 at Grovehurst on 8 October 1972 (Birds of Kent, 1981).
+Kent beat these East Anglian county records with a maximum of 220 at Stoke Saltings on 8 October 1972 (not Grovehurst, as reported in Birds of Kent, 1981 – thanks to Kevin Thornton for correction).

 This story from Northumbrian Birds illustrates a typical recent trend.
 Here, the record counts were of 27 and 21 at Lindisfarne in 1974 and 1976 but there has been a maximum count of just 7 in the last ten years.
 At the other end of England, Steve Rogers reported that he had 45 at Ruan Laniholme in Cornwall in 1977 but that “you’ll be lucky to see one” now.
 This is just a small selection of the comments received from a wide spread of places, including Poole Harbour in Dorset and Cork in Ireland.